bellom/bellom/README.md

-### 👨‍💻 IN MY WORLD, CODING IS LIKE PLAYING A GAME SO I ENJOY CODING 👨‍💻!
+### 👨‍💻 In my world, coding is like a game so I enjoy coding 👨‍💻!

 ![image](https://github.com/bellom/bellom/blob/master/game-play.gif)